 Sometimes sweat is just going to happen, so bring back up clothes!
 If you know you are going to be in a situation where sweating is inevitable, bring a change of clothes to keep in your car or bag.
 You can also keep a stash of helpful products like absorbent pads, antiperspirants, and a towel.

 Protect Your Feet

 Feet are the foundation of your body so it is essential to keep them dry and well cared for.
+There are several ways to stop excessive foot sweating.
 Try wearing shoes made of fabric as these are more breathable and less stifling.
 You should also invest in sock material that is good for sweaty feet like moisture wicking socks that are lightweight, especially when working out!
 For those times when you must wear shoes that make you sweat you can try special sole inserts that soak up extra sweat and reduce slipping.
 Don’t let the skin on your feet become irritated as this can lead to wounds, infections are many more preventable problems.

 Learn to Relax and Take Care of Your Body

 Although hyperhidrosis is a physical condition, your emotional state can have an impact on how it affects you day to day.
 The more aroused your nervous system is the more likely you are to sweat excessively.
 There are a variety of techniques you can use to calm your mind and slow down your sweat.
 Some of these anxiety reduction methods that can lessen excessive sweating include mindfulness, deep breathing, stretching and exercises like yoga.
 All of these activities are grounding and give your mind and body and chance to slow down and reset.
 Relaxing activities can be used as both a preventative measure and as a way to stop or reduce sweating once it has already begun.